Updated January, 2021

 Every 24 hour period after that: $10

-Again, this parking charge applies to everyone not in the Pearl M Life Status or above.
-Those guest staying at the hotel will pay too, and are allowed to stay in the parking lot or garage until 11:59 p.m. on the day they check out, without paying additional fees.
+Those guests staying at the hotel will pay too, and are allowed to stay in the parking lot or garage until 11:59 p.m. on the day they check out, without paying additional fees.

 Please also note: MGM Resorts (owners of the Luxor) state that these prices can go up during special events.
 This would main apply to concerts at the nearby T-Mobile Arena.

 When you enter the parking garage, you’ll receive a ticket.
 Take it with you.
 If you’re staying at the hotel, you’ll give it to the clerk at check-in, so that the parking fee will be applied to your bill.

 The parking fee applies to hotel guests, casino customers and anyone else off of the street.
 There are however, some exceptions.